 But our kids had a blast in Paris when we went in October half term.
-Paris is hands-down the Cub’s favourite place we’ve visited.
+Paris is hands-down my daughter’s favourite place we’ve visited.
 Read on to see what the kids loved so much about this beautiful city.

 This post contains compensated links.
 Read our disclaimer for more information.